-- Pursuant to sections 95A-95F of the Resource Management Act 1991 (RMA), the application will be processed on a non-notified basis given the findings of Section 5 of the Section 95A and 95B report.
-This decision is made by Werner Murray, on 11 December 2023 under delegated authority pursuant to Section 34A of the RMA. - 2.
+- 1. Pursuant to sections 95A-95F of the Resource Management Act 1991 (RMA) the application will be processed on a non-notified basis given the findings of Section 5 of the Section 95A and 95B report.
+This decision is made by Werner Murray, on 26 February 2024 under delegated authority pursuant to Section 34A of the RMA. - 2.
 Pursuant to Section 104 and Section 104C of the RMA, consent is GRANTED SUBJECT TO CONDITIONS outlined in this report of the Section 104 decision imposed pursuant to Section 220 of the RMA.
 This consent can only be implemented if the conditions in this report are complied with by the consent holder.
-The decision to grant consent was considered by Werner Murray, on 11 December 2023, under delegated authority pursuant to Section 34A of the RMA.
+The decision to grant consent was considered by Werner Murray, on the 26 February 2024 under delegated authority pursuant to Section 34A of the RMA.